 The primary difference between a first and second degree sprain is that there will be laxity in a second degree sprain when the ligament is tested.
 This means that when a ligament test is performed on an athlete with a first degree sprain, the ligament will be tight.
 However, a ligament stress test performed on an athlete with a second degree sprain will result in a visual opening of the joint line, but there will be an end point indicating that the ligament is only partially torn.

-The most severe sprain is a third degree sprain resulting in a complete rupture of the ligament.
+A third degree sprained finger is the most severe sprain resulting in a complete rupture of the ligament.
 A full ligament rupture usually occurs at its attachment, but may also occur in the middle of the ligament.
 In some cases, the bone can actually be pulled away from the distal attachment causing an avulsion fracture.

 A third degree sprained finger is often associated with a subluxation or dislocation of the finger.
 A subluxation is a partial dislocation that reduces itself and the athlete may not even realize that it has occurred.